-- 65. The degree specific regulations are: - a.
+72. The degree specific regulations are:

+- a.
 Grounds for Award.
 Students will be assessed by essays, examinations, a placement report and a dissertation.
 An oral examination will be required in the Chinese language and may be required for other courses.
-Students must work in the University of Edinburgh and in a Chinese institution approved by the Programme Director.
+Students must carry out their studies at the University of Edinburgh and in a Chinese institution approved by the Programme Director. - b.

-b.
 Prescribed Period of Study.
-The period of study will be between 24 and 36 months, full-time.
+The period of study is 24 months, full-time.